freemocap/documentation/docs/index.md

 # Welcome 💀✨

-Its 24 July 2022, and I'm just playing around with `mkdocs` right now.
-Seems pretty cool!
+~~Its 24 July 2022, and I'm just playing around with `mkdocs` right now.
+Seems pretty cool!~~

+Its 18 Aug 2022, and I put it up on `readthedocs`

 We're planning to build a Knowledge Base that roughly follows the ['diataxis framework'](https://diataxis.fr/)